island-is/island.is/libs/shared/mocking/README.md

 ### `startMocking(requestHandlers)`

-Initializes Mock Service Worker (MSW) with specified handlers.
+Starts Mock Service Worker (MSW) with the specified MSW requestHandlers.

-Add `mockServiceWorker.js` to your public folder using `yarn msw init path/to/your/public/`.
-Automatically supported in Node.js.
+For this to work in browsers, you need to add `mockServiceWorker.js` to your public folder by running `yarn msw init path/to/your/public/`.
+Automatically works in Node.JS.

+> **Note:** Should only be called in development when mocking is turned on.

 #### Arguments

-- `requestHandlers: Array<msw.RequestHandler>` - Array of mocked request handlers.
+- `requestHandlers: Array<msw.RequestHandler>` - a list of mocked request handlers.
+Can use standard MSW REST/GraphQL handlers.
+We recommend using strongly typed GraphQL mocks using `createGraphqlHandler` below.

 #### Returns

-`msw.SetupWorkerApi | msw.SetupServerApi` - Utilities for managing handlers.
+`msw.SetupWorkerApi | msw.SetupServerApi`

+The return object can be used to add or override requestHandlers with `mocking.use(...requestHandlers)`.
+These can be reset with `mocking.resetHandlers()`.

 #### Usage